SU Arts Minute - March 12-18, 2018

 SU’s Middle East Film and Culture Society film series continues with the Academy Award-nominated 2014 French movie Timbuktu on Tuesday, March 13.
 The film follows the lives of a cattle herder and his family as their peaceful world changes drastically due to the Jihadist-ruled Timbuktu, Mali, not far from their farm.

 The week’s screenings conclude with the 2011 Chilean movie The Death of Pinochet on Thursday, March 15.
 Part of SU’s Latin American and Spanish Film Festival, the movie explores how the sudden death of long-time dictator Augsto Pinochet in 2006 reawakened the political divisions that marked the nation’s recent history with death and violence.

 A performance by Irish folk band Fellow Travelers rounds out the week’s cultural offerings at SU.
 The group plays during SU’s annual St. Patrick’s Day dinner on Wednesday, March 14.

-For more information, including times and locations of these and other events, visit the SU website at salisbury.edu or call 410-543-6030.
+For more information, including the times and locations of these and other events, call 410-543-6030 or visit the SU website at salisbury.edu

 To view campus publications spotlighting news and activities, including the Panorama cultural events guide and SU News biweekly newsletter, visit salisbury.edu/news and click the appropriate sidebar.